rblack42/math-magik/rst/glossary.rst

         system provide a variety of services: web pages, data storage, applications.
 I guess "cloud" is easier to type then "Internet".

     command line
         A user interface where you type in commands to get the operating system to run some program or command.
 Available on all systems.

+    CLI
+    command line interface
+        The application code that provides a way fr the user to control how an application runs.
+This interface provides for basic commands and optional arguments that define exactly what features of the program will be activated.

     command prompt
         When you open a :term:`command line` window, you are shown a "command